sagemath/sagewiki_to_gh-2022-10-10/dev1/hike.md

  * Craig Citro: hiking.
  * Yi Qiang: hiking
  * Clément Pernet: hiking
+ * Dag Sverre Seljebotn: hiking (if not too much gear is required, < 5 hours will be fine)

 If you have a car that you're willing to take people hiking in, put your name down: